Keywords: MRI, heart, myocardial infarction, normal case, delayed-enhancement, no-reflow, segmentation

 Mid-April : Start of the registration process

-September, 15: End of the challenge (deadline for the submission of the paper)
+September, 15: End of registration and End of the challenge (deadline for the submission of the papers).